dynatrace-oss/opentelemetry-metric-dotnet/README.md

 - `DefaultDimensions`, which are added as dimensions to every exported metric
 - A toggle, `EnrichWithOneAgentMetadata`, which allows turning off the enrichment of metrics with host-specific information.
   See [below](#dynatrace-api-endpoint) for more information.
+- The interval to export metrics `MetricExportIntervalMilliseconds`.
+Defaults to 30 seconds.

 ```csharp
 var exporterOptions = new DynatraceExporterOptions()